-Example 1.1 shows a sample description file, called SYSTEM1.MMS, with a single object defined in it.
+Example 1.1, "Description File Using a Single Object" shows a sample description file, called SYSTEM1.MMS, with a single object defined in it.
 In this example, the target MAIN.EXE has one source file, MAIN.OBJ.
 The example uses comment lines, denoted by the exclamation point (!), and blank lines for readability.